This situation best describes me:

 - Experience may include may include paid and/or unpaid work experience providing counseling services in an AOD facility dating back to the first day of registration with a DHCS approved certifying organization, or enrollment in an AOD/ADS program.
 Hours worked prior to registration and/or enrollment in an AOD/ADS program will not be accepted.

-- Work must be in a licensed and/or certified drug/alcohol treatment center or facility.
-Practicum/fieldwork hours DO count toward the total 2,240 clinically supervised work experience hours.
+- Work must be in a DHCS licensed and/or certified drug/alcohol treatment center or facility.
+Practicum/fieldwork hours do count toward the total 2,240 clinically supervised work experience hours, but must meet the requirements listed on the Summary of Hours Form.
+Hours cannot be counted during any period your AOD registration was lapsed or expired.

 - Experience hours must be in evaluation and assessment, treatment planning, pharmacology of alcohol and other drugs, cultural issues, models of intervention, family issues, legal and ethical issues, referrals, and/or record keeping.